Lisviks/interactive-card-details-form-frontendmentor/README.md

 ### Useful resources

+- [RegEx](https://stackoverflow.com/a/9011537) - Regular expression to check if a string contains only numbers
-- [RegEx](https://stackoverflow.com/a/53427113) - This helped me with adding a space every 4 card number digits
+- [RegEx](https://stackoverflow.com/a/53427113) - Adding a space every 4 card number digits

 ## Author